 Why Use Wood Panels for Painting?

 Proper preparation of an artist support is essential for producing long-lasting artwork.
-Raw wood panels need to be sealed prior to priming and painting, to keep moisture from getting to the wood causing warping and other damage.
+Raw wood panels need to be sealed prior to priming and painting, to keep moisture from getting to the wood which causes warping and other damage.
 So once you purchase a wood panel you need to do two important steps before painting: seal to keep out moisture, and then prime to strengthen adhesion between the paint and wood panel.

 Where to Get Wood Panels

 If you are lucky enough to have wood working machinery, you can make wood panels yourself.
-Otherwise you can purchase commercially made wood panels from art stores, and online artist supply sites.
+Otherwise you can purchase commercially made wood panels from art stores and online artist supply sites.
 Ampersand makes great panels of good quality.
 They are the only commercial panel company that I know of that properly seals and primes their panels called Gessobord.
 Less expensive versions are available through Dick Blick and other online sites.
 Commercial panels can come with or without cradled sides (separate wood applied to the panel to add depth to the sides), and with or without coatings (such as gesso or other primers).

-Preparing Your Wood Panel
+Why Preparing Your Wood Panel is important

 Sealing (sometimes called sizing) reduces chances for the wood to warp due to shifts in humidity, and therefore adds an important archival process to your artwork regardless of which painting medium you choose.
 Sealing also provides an easier surface to apply subsequent paint layers.